kuzzleio/kuzzle/doc/2/guides/getting-started/3-access-control-rights/index.md

 #### Profile

-Then, we are gonna create a profile who use our newly created role.
+Then, we are going to create a profile which uses our newly created role.
 For this we will use the [security:createProfile](/core/2/api/controllers/security/create-profile) action.

 ```bash
 $ kourou security:createProfile '{